-If the ground cover in place is a unitary playground surface, then the unitary surfacing materials must be installed, maintained, or replaced according to manufacturer's instructions.
+be installed, maintained, or replaced according to manufacturer's instructions.
 Unitary surfaces must be tested to and comply with ASTM F1292; documentation of test data must be retained at the facility and available for licensing to review.

-If the play area was approved by the Department prior to January 1, 2020 and does not meet the 6-foot fall/use zone requirement, then the facility must submit a written notification, including photographs and layout of the play area, to the Department prior to or on April 1, 2020, notifying its intention to continue to operate using the prior approved play area.
+If the ground cover in place is a unitary playground surface, then the unitary surfacing materials must layout of the play area, to the Department notifying its intention to continue to operate using the prior approved play area.
 However, if the permanent or stationary playground equipment is moved or replaced then the standard would apply, and 6 feet of use zone must be provided.
 Any new equipment added would be required to have the 6 feet of use zone in all directions from the perimeter of the equipment.